HalluGuard: Demystifying Data-Driven and Reasoning-Driven Hallucinations in LLMs: Introduction

 Building on the theoretical foundation, we propose \model, a Neural Tangent Kernel(NTK)-based score that leverages the induced geometry and captured representations of the NTK to jointly identify data-driven and reasoning-driven hallucinations.
 We evaluate \model{} comprehensively across 10 diverse benchmarks, 11 competitive baselines, and 9 popular LLM backbones. \model{} consistently achieves state-of-the-art hallucination detection performance, demonstrating its efficacy.
+We open-source our proposed \model{} model at \href{https://github.com/Susan571/HalluGuard-ICLR2026}{HalluGuard}.